Design of the Weed Manager System

 for several purposes:

-- shapes describing the extent of a patch of weeds;
+- lines or polygons describing the extent of a patch of weeds;

 - polygons defining regions or sub-regions;